Medical Schools in Nevada: How to Get In (2024)

 Strategy 3: Mention specific opportunities to illustrate your suitability for the program

-For medical schools in Nevada, this could mean expressing your desire to work with underserved communities as UNR has this built into its program.
+For UNR this could mean expressing your desire to work with underserved communities as UNR has this built into their program.
 For UNLV it could mean stating a preference for their longitudinal clerkship model or an interest in their virtual anatomy lab.
 They’ve even recently received national recognition for a study on severe burns caused by extremely hot pavement.
 If research like this interests you, make it a point to mention it in your application.

 Don’t forget interviews